-- Non-exempt employees must clock out for meal periods of thirty minutes or more. - The supervisor of each department will schedule meal periods to accommodate operating requirements.
+- Non-exempt employees, with the exception of police officers, must clock out for meal periods of thirty minutes or more. - The supervisor of each department will schedule meal periods to accommodate operating requirements.
 Employees will be relieved of all active responsibilities and restrictions during meal periods and will not be compensated for that time.